Motakabbir/budget_manager/README.md

    NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
    ```

-5. **Set up database**:
+5. **Set up database** (One-Command Migration):
-   - Go to Supabase SQL Editor
+   - Go to Supabase Dashboard → SQL Editor → New Query
-   - Run the SQL script from `lib/supabase/schema.sql`
+   - Copy and paste the entire contents of `src/lib/supabase/schema.sql`
-   - This creates all necessary tables and policies
+   - Click "Run" to create all tables, indexes, policies, and functions
+   - See [DATABASE_SETUP.md](./DATABASE_SETUP.md) for quick reference or [MIGRATION_GUIDE.md](./MIGRATION_GUIDE.md) for detailed instructions

 6. **Run the development server**: